google/WebFundamentals/src/content/en/updates/posts/2016/07/capture-stream.markdown

 var leftVideo = document.getElementById('leftVideo');
 var rightVideo = document.getElementById('rightVideo');

+leftVideo.onplay = function() {
-// Set the source of one <video> element to be a stream from the other. var stream = leftVideo.captureStream();
+  // Set the source of one <video> element to be a stream from another. var stream = leftVideo.captureStream();
   rightVideo.srcObject = stream;
+};
 {% endhighlight %}

+Note that `captureStream()` can only be called after the video element is able to play video: that's the reason it's in the handler here.

 ## But why?